Australian Government terms and conditions for the supply of goods and services

 - protection of other Commonwealth material and personal information.

-The contract amounts are reported in line with Department of Finance and Deregulation’s requirements.
+The contract amounts are reported in line with Department of Finance's requirements.
 The amounts show the total expected expenditure over the whole life of the contract unless otherwise indicated.

-This estimate was achieved by calculating the total time taken for staff involved in the collection, preparation of information to comply with the order.
+This estimate was achieved by calculating the total time staff spent collecting, preparing and verifying the information at their relevant hourly rate of pay.

 Legal information and reporting

-National Health and Medical Research Council’s (NHMRC) legal expenditure (GST inclusive) for the 2012/13 financial year.
+Below is NHMRCs legal expenditure (GST inclusive) for the 2013/14 financial year.